ckreer/AbRAT/Installation.md

 # Installation and Setup Guide

 Hello and welcome!
 This guide will help you install and run our containerized app on your Mac in a designated folder—even if you have little experience with GitHub and Docker.
+You can choose from several options to obtain the app’s code or its prebuilt container image.

 ---